“History is our inheritance. He who cannot draw on three thousand years is living hand to mouth.” — Goethe

 Historically, a guild is “an association of craftsmen or merchants formed for mutual aid and protection and for the furtherance of their professional interests.”

-And I like to think we’re doing that here — helping you become a better communicator, a better leader, and a better human by focusing on values that have mattered throughout all of human history.
+And I like to think we’re doing that here — helping you become a better communicator, a better leader, and a better human by focusing on values that have mattered throughout human history.

 Ampersand Guild members get: